andChen2026/Skill-Swap-App/README.md

 Whether it’s singing for math, design for public speaking, or coding for cooking, SkillSwap creates a living ecosystem where :sparkles:**people exchange knowledge directly, empower each other, and grow together.**:sparkles:

-# Track Focus: Inclusive Design & Technology

-**SkillSwap is built so everyone can join in, including people with disabilities or different learning needs.**

-**Fair Matching:** The app helps connect users from similar backgrounds so everyone can both teach and learn.

-SkillSwap makes it easy for anyone to share skills and learn—no matter their ability, background, or learning style

 **It Matters:** In a world where access to education are expensive, SkillSwap unlocks opportunities for anyone.
 It is a marketplace of learning where value flows both ways.

 This isn’t just tutoring.
 This is education reimagined—social, affordable, and personal.

+## Track Focus: Civics and Accessibility

+**SkillSwap is built so everyone can join in, including people with disabilities or different learning needs.**

+**Fair Matching:** The app helps connect users from similar backgrounds so everyone can both teach and learn.

+SkillSwap makes it easy for anyone to share skills and learn—no matter their ability, background, or learning style.

 ## How It Works: Big Picture